nsidc/qgreenland/doc/user/how-to/troubleshooting.md

 ## Difficulty opening the project

-If you're having trouble opening the project, first ensure you're using QGIS 3.16 LTR or greater.
+If you are having trouble opening the project, first ensure you are using QGIS 3.16 LTR or greater.
 If you want to move QGreenland to a different location on your filesystem, move the entire directory; do not attempt to move only the `.qgs`/`.qgz` project file.

-### QGIS won't start on OSX Catalina
+### QGIS will not start on OSX Catalina

 QGIS is currently not 'notarized' for Mac OSX.
 If you receive `The developer of this app needs to update it to work with this version of macOS.
 Contact the